 If you have recently entered the UK and are subject to a quarantine period.
 You must complete that quarantine period prior to attending this office for an appointment or ceremony.

 - All death/still birth registrations will be done by telephone.
 If a family member is unable to register the death over the telephone they can appoint their funeral director to register the death instead, although it is generally preferable if a family member does register the death.
 If the family's appointed funeral director is to register the death they must be able to provide all of the personal details, relating to the deceased, required for the registration.
-To arrange for a registrar to call you back to complete a death/stillbirth registration please send an email to firstname.lastname@example.org and include your name, contact telephone number, the name of the deceased, and the date and place of death.
-If you do not have access to email please ask your funeral director to do this on your behalf.
+To arrange an appointment for a registrar to call you back to complete a death registration please book an appointment online.
+If you require help booking the appointment online please ask your funeral director to do this on your behalf.

 To help to make sure that you have all the required information available when the registrar phones you, and to help the registrar make sure that the details are recorded accurately, it would be very helpful if you download and complete the Information form and have it ready for the registrar when they phone.
 However, this is not essential and you will still be able to complete the registration without it.

 - If you need to organise a burial within 24 hours of death, there is a registrar available on Saturdays, Sundays and bank holidays, between 10am and 2.30pm.
 In this case, rather than attempting to book an appointment online, please send an email to email@example.com and include your name, contact telephone number, the name of the deceased, and the date and place of death.
 Add in the subject box URGENT - burial within 24 hours.
 If you do not have access to email please ask your funeral director to do this on your behalf.
 A registrar will then call to register the death over the telephone as soon as it is possible to do so.